Hyper-V Support for Scaling Up and Scaling Out Overview

 - A host system which supports SR-IOV (for example, Intel VT-d), including chipset support for interrupt and DMA remapping, and proper firmware support to enable and describe the platform’s SR-IOV capabilities to the operating system.

-Hyper-V in the Release Candidate of Windows Server 2012 supports running on large server systems and enables the virtualization of high-performance, scale-up workloads by including the following changes and features:
+Hyper-V in Windows Server 2012 supports running on large server systems and enables the virtualization of high-performance, scale-up workloads by including the following changes and features:

 Increased hardware support for the virtualization host – Hyper-V now supports running on a host system with up to 320 logical processors and 4 TB of memory, which ensures compatibility with the largest scale-up server systems.